allanrodrigol/frodo/README.md

 # FRODO - Open-Source Framework for DCOP

-This project is a fork from [FRODO 2](https://sourceforge.net/projects/frodo2) project, a popular Java-based platform for solving distributed constraint optimization problem (DCOP) [1].
+This project is a fork from [FRODO 2](https://sourceforge.net/projects/frodo2) project [1], a popular Java-based platform for solving distributed constraint optimization problem (DCOP).

 ## Distributed Constraint Optimization Problem